GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 ### Chats

-- GET `/API/chats/{chatId}/messages`
+- GET `/API/chats/{ticketId}`

-    - Description: Allows to obtain all the messages of a chat
+    - Description: Allows to obtain all chat messages of a ticket
     - Request body: _None_
     - Response: `200 OK` (success)
-    - Error responses: `404 Not Found` (ticketId or chatId not found), `422 Unprocessable Entity` (validation of ticketId or chatId failed) or `500 Internal Server Error` (generic error)
+    - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of ticketId) or `500 Internal Server Error` (generic error)
-    - Response body:
+    - Response body: An array of objects, for each containing messageId, sender, expertId (optional), content, attachments (array of objects, for each containing attachmentId, name and type) and time.
+An error message in case of error
       ```
       [
           ...,